moeb98/myPySummary/README.md

 # myPySummary

-Console tool which reads long texts from `stdin` and outputs a summary of two sentences to `stdout`.
+Console tool which reads long texts from `stdin` and outputs a summary of five sentences to `stdout`.

 Example usage:

 ```bash
 cat document.txt | python summarize.py
 ```

+The example `document.txt` contains a copy of `The Great Gatsby` by John Fitzgerald (public domain) and with the example usage, it will output the five most important sentences (as considered by the AI).

 ## Installation